cnr-ibba/BIOINFO-guidelines/docs/terminal/conda.rst

-  When you export an environment with conda, yon don't simply export infomations to re-build your environment relying on package version, but you also track informations about the **package build version**, in order to be able to download the same file required to install a particoular library.
+  When you export an environment with conda, yon don't simply export infomations to re-build your environment relying on package version, but you also track informations about the **package build version**, in order to be able to download the same file required to install a particular library.
   Sometimes is difficult to be able to re-create an exported environment, for example if you use packages in ``conda-forge`` channel: packages could be updated very often and maybe it is not possible to retrieve the same package file you used